wongcyrus/AWSAcademyLearnerLabIde/README.md

 4. Python 3
 5. Oracle JDK
 6. Google Chrome
+7. git
-7. 7 zip
+8. 7 zip
-8. Visual Studio Code
+9. Visual Studio Code
-9. Pycharm
+10. Pycharm

 ## Network and Security
 It is in a new VPC and EC2 runs in a public subnets.
 Security group sets 2 rules all RDP and SSH from any ip.